Journey to Release New Live Versions of 'Escape' and 'Frontiers'

 Live in Japan 2017: 'Escape' + 'Frontiers' will be available in DVD and two-CD and Blu-ray and two-CD configurations on March 29.
 The DVD and Frontiers-focused compact disc also includes renditions of the early hit "Lovin', Touchin', Squeezin'" and the Journey rarity "La Raza del Sol," a B-side for the Escape single "Still They Ride."

-Cain remains a core member.
+Cain remains a core member, and three other members of their classic lineup, guitarist Neal Schon, bassist Ross Valory and drummer Steve Smith, appear on the new DVD.
 Journey are now fronted by Arnel Pineda, whose unlikely path to stardom from the Philippines was chronicled in the 2012 film Don't Stop Believin': Everyman's Journey.
 Since then, Pineda has helped Journey to a pair of Top 20 albums, including 2008's platinum-selling Revelation.

 The Best Song on Every Journey Album